PamTheDev/AFQM-CC-Loader/README.md

 A simple UMT script that imports Custom Character Scripts and sprites directly into the game easily.

 # How It Works
-The mod loader adds any associated gml scripts, and any associated art for a custom character given it is insde of the "Character Assets" folder.
+The mod loader adds any associated gml scripts, and any associated art for a custom character given it is insde of the "Import Assets" folder.
 ### YOU CAN RUN THE SCRIPT AS MANY TIMES AS YOU WANT/ NEED, IT WONT BREAK
 # How to use
 ## 0.